Skip to content

 To stay in-the-know about key home visiting policy issues in the lead up to Hill visits, we encourage you to join Start Early’s Advocacy & Policy Community of Practice (CoP).
 This CoP serves as a space for state and local home visiting advocates, policymakers, and home visiting providers and leaders to discuss federal actions impacting home visiting programs and related early childhood policy issues.
 To join the Advocacy & Policy CoP, please sign-up here.
 Please note, if you have previously signed up for this CoP through the National Home Visiting Summit, you’ll still need to sign-up again using this new form.

-The CoP will be offering webinars and other virtual training opportunities to support advocates in preparing for Hill visits.
+The CoP will offer webinars and other virtual training opportunities to help advocates prepare for Hill visits.
 Stay tuned for registration details which will be sent individually to Summit attendees who register for Hill visits.

 Advocates will schedule and complete their own Hill visits between 9:00 a.m. – 3 p.m.
 ET on Monday September 28, 2026.